TBIAPBC/APBC2022/README.md

 Assignments and Provisional Schedule
 ------------------------

-Here are the single assignments together with our meeting schedule.
-Generally, solutions are due one day before the next meeting where we will discuss the solutions and present the next assignment.
-Please submit your solutions ahead of time, allowing allow at least one or two days for review and potential revision before we meet again.
-As we will meet on Wednesdays, the latest possible date for a submission is on Tuesdays 10:00 AM.
+Individual assignments, together with a preliminary schedule are listed below.
+Generally, __solutions are due at 10:00 AM on Tuesdays before the next meeting__ (where we will discuss the solutions and present the next assignment).
+Please submit your solutions ahead of time.

+Tuesdays and Wednesdays before the next meeting should be used for code review and feedback of you colleagues' submissions.
+Everybody is supposed to provide code review and feedback during the course of the semester.
+Your feedback will help your colleagues, and is supposed to stimulate collaborative work which will be an asset during the final team project.

+Upon receiving code review and feedback, you are encouraged to provide code revisions prior to our Thursday meetings.

+Please note: As we will meet on Thursdays, the latest possible date for a submission is on Tuesdays at 10:00 AM.
 Please find the assignment descriptions in the respective subdirectories.

-* Mar-03-2021 (A0 and A1) --- Github submission and warm up assignment: Word Count
+* Mar-03-2022 (A0 and A1) --- Github submission and warm up assignment: Word Count

-* Mar-10-2021 (A2) --- Optimization
+* Mar-10-2022 (A2) --- Optimization

-* Mar-24-2021 (A3) --- Dynamic programming
+* Mar-24-2022 (A3) --- Dynamic programming

-* Apr-14-2021 (A4) --- Random Sequences
+* Apr-07-2022 (A4) --- Random Sequences

-* Apr-30-2021 (A5) --- Topic to be defined

-* May-12-2021 (A6) --- Team Project (planning meeting)
+* Apr-28-2022 (A5) --- Team Project (planning meeting)

-* May-26-2021 --- Team Project II (coordination meeting)
+* May-05-2022 or May-12-2022 (A6) --- Team Project II (coordination meeting)

+* May-19-2022 --- Team Project III

+* Jun-2-2022 --- Team Project IV

-* (Jun-9-2021 --- Extra project meeting ?)
+* Jun-9-2022 --- Team Project V

 * Jun-23-2021 --- Final project meeting